housecurve/housecurve.github.io/MANUAL.md

 #### Display Mode
 HouseCurve can display measurements to suit a given task.

 **Average** mode (default) is used to capture how an audio system sounds in a listening area.
-Use this mode when tuning the audio system to match a reference curve.
+Use this mode when tuning the audio system to match a target curve.

 * Measurements are included in an average as they are collected.
 * The average measurement is displayed in bold green.